EdgarX202/Website-Prototype-2024/README.md

 Timeframe: **10/10/24 - 3/12/24** <br>
 <br>
-Refer to PART1 Design file to find all the details.<br>
+Refer to PART1 Design file to find all the details.
+(COMPLETE)<br>
-Refer to PART2 Implementation folder for the actual prototype of the website.<br>
+Refer to PART2 Implementation folder for the actual prototype of the website.
+(IN PROGRESS)<br>
 <br>
 Screenshots will be uploaded below once the website is finished.